paulovn/pii-manager/doc/usage.md

  * country-dependent tasks for *all* countries implemented under the `en` language

+Finally, the API allows for [importing arbitrary tasks] defined outside the package.

 ### File-based API

-The file-based API reads from a file, and writes to an output file.
+The file-based API uses the `process_file` function to read from a file and write the result to an output file.
 It is executed as:

 ```Python